-Guy's and St Thomas' NHS Foundation Trust through the King's Health Partners Academic Health Sciences Centre.
-We are working together to give our patients the best possible care, so you might find we invite you for appointments at Guy's or St Thomas' hospitals.
-King's College Hospital and Guy's and St Thomas' NHS Foundation Trusts share an electronic patient record system, which means information about your health record can be accessed safely and securely by health and care staff at both Trusts.
-For more information visit www.kch.nhs.uk.
+We have teamed up with Guy's and St Thomas' Hospitals in a partnership known as King's Health Partners Academic Health Sciences Centre.
+We are working together to give our patients the best possible care, so you might find we invite you for appointments at Guy's or St Thomas'.
+To make sure everyone you meet always has the most up-to-date information about your health, we may share information about you between the hospitals.